Gunga Din (film): Plot

-On the Northwest Frontier of India, circa 1880, contact has been lost with a British outpost at Tantrapur in the midst of a telegraph message.
-Colonel Weed dispatches a detachment of 25 British Indian Army troops to investigate, led by three sergeants of the Royal Engineers: MacChesney, Cutter, and Ballantine, long-time friends and veteran campaigners.
-Although they are a disciplinary headache for their colonel, they are the right men to send on a dangerous mission.
-Accompanying the detail are six Indian camp workers, including regimental bhisti (water carrier) Gunga Din, who longs to throw off his lowly status and become a soldier of the Queen.
+On the Northwest Frontier of India, circa 1880, contact is lost with a British outpost at Tantrapur while it is in the midst of sending a telegraph message.
+Colonel Weed dispatches a detachment of twenty-five British Indian Army troops to investigate, led by three sergeants of the Royal Engineers: MacChesney, Cutter, and Ballantine, veteran campaigners.
+Accompanying the detail are six Indian camp workers, including regimental water carrier Gunga Din, who longs to throw off his lowly status and become a soldier of the Queen.

 They find Tantrapur apparently deserted and set about repairing the telegraph.
 However, they are soon surrounded by hostile locals.
-The troops fight their way out, taking heavy losses.
-Colonel Weed and Major Mitchell identify an enemy weapon brought back by the survivors as belonging to the Thuggee, a murder cult that had been suppressed 50 years previously.
-Weed intends to send MacChesney and Cutter back with a larger force, in order to retake the town and complete the telegraph repairs.
-Ballantine, however, is due to muster out of the army in a few days; Weed orders Sgt.
-Higginbotham, disliked by both MacChesney and Cutter, to join the expedition as Ballantine's replacement.
+The troops fight their way out, taking losses.
+Weed and Major Mitchell identify an enemy weapon brought back by the survivors as belonging to the Thuggee, a murder cult that had been suppressed fifty years before.
+Weed intends to send MacChesney and Cutter back with a larger force, to retake Tantrapur and complete the telegraph repairs.
+Ballantine, however, is due to muster out of the army in days; Weed orders Sgt.
+Higginbotham to join the expedition as Ballantine's replacement.

-Once he is discharged, Ballantine plans to wed Emmy Stebbins and go into the tea business, a combined calamity that MacChesney and Cutter consider worse than death.
-MacChesney and Cutter are invited to the engagement party; intending to cause mischief, they spike the punch, which is subsequently drunk by Higginbotham.
-Higginbotham is so sick the following morning that he is unable to march out with the expedition, so a reluctant Ballantine is ordered to replace him.
+Once he is discharged, Ballantine plans to wed a woman named Emmy Stebbins and go into the tea business.
+MacChesney and Cutter are invited to the engagement party; they spike the punch, which Higginbotham eventually drinks.
+Higginbotham is so sick the following morning that he cannot march out with the expedition, so a reluctant Ballantine is ordered to replace him.